root-systems/handbook/members/readme.md

 ### [Michael Smith](https://github.com/NotThatSmith)

-Michael is a developer based in Berlin.
+Michael is a developer based in Europe .
 He is interested in the potential for technology to aid and augment mental health and wellbeing.

 ### [Mikey Williams](https://github.com/ahdinosaur)